2020-Spring-CSC-330/PM04-master/README.md

 5. Can we use digital wireframing tools?
 For this step, your team should collaboratively sketch your wireframes on paper.
 If your team wants to use a digital tool for STEP 3, feel free.

-5. What if the client wants a mobile or tablet application?
+6. What if the client wants a mobile or tablet application?
 If you envision this application mostly being used on a mobile phone or a tablet, you should create wireframes for that screen size.
 Since we are creating a browser based application for our database, it can be sized to fit whatever device your user prefers.

-:exclamation: **TODO: Post images of the wireframes for your application

 ## Step 3: Create a wireflow